 The program is designed to challenge teams in physical fitness, coordination and leadership as a group.
 The Junior Division (grades 5,6,7,and 8) and Senior Division (grades 9, 10, 11, 12) teams are limited to 6 members.
 Disability is accepted in team memberships.
 A maximum of 30 teams may compete in the program due to facility constraints.
 Events included are fitness test, obstacle course. swimming, and other events that are added as cadets may design.
 Leadership reaction is tested on each team using limited equipment to solve simulated hazardous scenarios.

 The program is marketed by mailings to school principals with return mail and on-line registration from those schools desiring to participate.
 Teams represent their schools, with some arriving by school bus.
-For teams traveling great distances overnight "camping" accommodations may be available on campus.

 Team event awards will be presented in each Division.
 The top scoring team in each Division will be presented with an engraved traveling trophy that can be displayed in their school until the following year.
 In addition, all team participants will receive a Day of Challenges Certificate of completion, a custom t-shirt and a VFW State Commanders Pin.
 The Iron trophy is awarded to the top scoring boy and girl in each division.

 The Department of Michigan pays for all awards and the hot meal provided for the 200 plus youth participants, 50 cadets and several parents and chaperones.

 VFW Posts sponsoring a Day of Challenges team can receive report credit for Youth Activities and Community Service.

 One(1) point will be awarded in the All-state Program for donations of $25.00 or more to the Day of Challenges program and up to a maximum of four (4) points.
 Donations must go through Department.

 Atlantic Mine MI.
 49905